 What happens if I am granted a medical or religious exemption?

 Students who are granted a Medical or Religious Exemption and who will be coming to campus without receiving the vaccination must do one of the following: (1) quarantine for at least ten (10) days prior to coming to campus; (2) submit an attestation to the campus that you completed a quarantine for at least ten (10) days prior to coming to campus; or, (3) provide evidence of a negative COVID-19 test within the (5) days prior to your coming to campus.
 All students with exemptions will be subject to mandatory weekly COVID-19 testing administered by the campus and will be required to adhere to all other campus COVID health and safety protocols.

 Do I still need to isolate if I’m vaccinated?

 Any individual testing positive will be instructed to isolate for 5-10 days (5 if not immunocompromised, 10 if immunocompromised) and communicate with the College to report possible symptoms.

 If you have tested positive for COVID-19, you should isolate yourself in your home and follow directions provided by the Department of Health.
 Please cooperate with the contact tracer who calls or emails you to find out who you may have been in contact with prior to isolation.

 Free Resources, How-To Instructions, and Campus Supports

-SUNY Schenectady remains committed to your success with virtual instruction.
+SUNY Schenectady remains committed to your success.
 The Student Resource page includes information to help you to be successful as you take your courses.

 SUNY Schenectady, through a US Department of Education Title III grant, is able to loan laptops to students to ensure full access to their coursework.
 To request a laptop, please complete the Laptop Loan Request form.
 Once a determination has been made you will be notified, and if appropriate, where and when the laptop can be picked up.